Shopping Cart No items

 Call toll-free : 1-877-385-8998

 Before taking your prescribed medication read all the instructions that was provided by your pharmacist.
 Take Seroquel orally as instructed by your doctor.
-This medication can be taken with or without food.
-Make sure you take Seroquel at the same time each day to create a routine for yourself and to ensure an even spread of medication in your system.
+This medication can be administered with or without a meal.
+Make sure you take Seroquel at the same time each day to create a routine for yourself and to ensure an even spread of the Quetiapine dosage in your system.
 For optimal results take this medication on a regular basis.
 Do not change or increase your dose.
 You should continue taking this medication even if you feel well.

-Your doctor may start you off at a low dose of Seroquel and gradually have you increase your dose to help prevent side effects and to ensure a safe and effective treatment with Seroquel.
+Your doctor may start you off at a low Seroquel dosage and gradually have you increase your dose to help prevent side effects and to ensure a safe and effective treatment with Seroquel.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
-Consult with your doctor about any known allergies before taking Seroquel.
+Consult with your doctor about any known allergies before taking Seroquel or the Quetiapine generic.
 Speak with your doctor about any known medical conditions relating to eye cataracts, liver disease, low white blood count, seizures, trouble swallowing, thyroid problems, diabetes, stomach or intestinal blockage, alcohol or other substance abuse, heart disease, high blood pressure, high cholesterol, sleep apnea, and difficulty urinating.
 Tell your doctor about any current medications or supplementation to avoid interactions with Seroquel.

 You may experience irregular heart rhythm (QT prolongation) while taking Seroquel.
 Risk of QT prolongation is increased with salt deficiencies and use of diuretics can also increase this risk.